Lohengrin (opera): Performance history

 The first production of Lohengrin was in Weimar, Germany, on 28 August 1850 at the Staatskapelle Weimar under the direction of Franz Liszt, a close friend and early supporter of Wagner.
 Liszt chose the date in honour of Weimar's most famous citizen, Johann Wolfgang von Goethe, who was born on 28 August 1749.
-Despite the inadequacies of the lead tenor Karl Beck, it was an immediate popular success.
+Despite the inadequacies of the lead tenor Karl Beck, it was a success.

 Wagner himself was unable to attend the first performance, having been exiled because of his part in the 1849 May Uprising in Dresden.
 Although he conducted various extracts in concert in Zurich, London, Paris and Brussels, it was not until 1861 in Vienna that he was able to attend a full performance.

 The opera's first performance outside German-speaking lands was in Riga on 5 February 1855.
 The Austrian premiere took place in Vienna at the Theater am Kärntnertor on 19 August 1858, with Róza Csillag as Ortrud.
 The work was produced in Munich for the first time at the National Theatre on 16 June 1867, with Heinrich Vogl in the title role and Mathilde Mallinger as Elsa.

-Mallinger also took the role of Elsa in the work's premiere at the Berlin State Opera on 6 April 1869.Lohengrin's Russian premiere, outside Riga, took place at the Mariinsky Theatre on 16 October 1868.
+Lohengrin's Russian premiere, outside Riga, took place at the Mariinsky Theatre on 16 October 1868.

 The Belgian premiere of the opera was given at La Monnaie on 22 March 1870 with Étienne Troy as Friedrich von Telramund and Feliciano Pons as Heinrich der Vogler.

 The United States premiere of Lohengrin took place at the Stadt Theater at the Bowery in New York City on 3 April 1871.
 Conducted by Adolf Neuendorff, the cast included Theodor Habelmann as Lohengrin, Luise Garay-Lichtmay as Elsa, Marie Frederici as Ortrud, Adolf Franosch as Heinrich and Edward Vierling as Telramund.
 The first performance in Italy took place seven months later at the Teatro Comunale di Bologna on 1 November 1871 in an Italian translation by operatic baritone Salvatore Marchesi.
 It was notably the first performance of any Wagner opera in Italy.
 Angelo Mariani conducted the performance, which starred Italo Campanini as Lohengrin, Bianca Blume as Elsa, Maria Löwe Destin as Ortrud, Pietro Silenzi as Telramund, and Giuseppe Galvani as Heinrich der Vogler.
 The performance on 9 November was attended by Giuseppe Verdi, who annotated a copy of the vocal score with his impressions and opinions of Wagner (this was almost certainly his first exposure to Wagner's music).